-LED lights brighten task areas, large garages, workshops, utility rooms and shops.
+Shop our LED shop lights and LED workshop lights.
+Designed for industrial and commercial shop lighting applications including garages and warehouses.
+Many options and styles with many in stock ready to ship.
+LED lighting for shop areas brighten large garages, workshops and utility rooms.
 They can mount on ceiling or suspend them with wires or chains.
 Integrated LED Shop Lights commonly replace fluorescent fixtures.
 Free Shipping Available!

 4 ft LED Shop Lights

 4 ft LED shop-lights used as shop lights for commercial retail stores, warehouses and storage rooms.
 They suspend mounted with a hook and chain for lower mounting.
 They are the perfect replacement for fluorescent fixtures.
 100-277V options available as well as linkable led shop lights.

 8 ft LED strip lights applications include times when there is a need for longer fixtures.
 8 ft LED shop strip lights produce high lumen output and are the perfect replacement for 8' fluorescent fixtures.
 They have high efficacy and offer more energy savings over traditional style fluorescent lights.

 LED Workshop Lights